 Beets improve blood vessel function and reduce blood pressure.
 They also contain many antioxidants and nutrients.
 Can’t beat nature.

 Turns out that Hatha Yoga is not simply a good form of exercise.
 Recent research finds it boosts the body’s levels of antioxidants, lowers blood pressure in hypertensive people and lowers the risk of diabetes by improving blood sugar control.

 We all knew raisins were healthy.
 But now we find they reduce blood pressure and reduce the risk of diabetes and obesity.

 International researchers have now confirmed that walking in the forest – compared to walking in an urban setting – produces medicinal and anti-anxiety benefits similar to those reached with meditation.

 New research is finding that the humble yarrow plant – considered a roadside weed in many areas – has the ability to calm nerves, reduce liver and kidney infections, and provide potent antioxidant and anti-inflammatory effects.

 Several recent studies have proven that beetroot increases not only endurance and stamina, but also increase athletic performance.

-Multiple studies over the past year, including one recently, have shown that eating a diet rich in a particular plant nutrient reduces the risk of heart attacks and lowers blood pressure.
+Multiple studies have shown that eating a diet rich in a particular plant nutrient reduces the risk of heart attacks and lowers blood pressure.